jasonpincin/eventuate-chainable/README.md

 var chainable = require('eventuate-chainable')
 ```

-### chainableFactory = chainable([defaultOptions], createUpstreamConsumer)
+#### chainableFactory = chainable([defaults], upstreamConsumerFactory)

 Create a chainable eventuate factory, `chainableFactory`, that can be used to
 create new eventuates that consume from other eventuates.
 Accepts an optional
-`defaultOptions`, which will set the default set of options for chainable
+`defaults`, which will set the default set of options for chainable
-eventuates created by the factory, and `createUpstreamConsumer`, which will be
+eventuates created by the factory, and `upstreamConsumerFactory`, which will be
-invoked when the factory is called to create an eventuate, and is expected to
+invoked when the `chainableFactory` is called to create an eventuate, and is expected to
 return a function that accepts data produced by an upstream eventuate.

 The factory returned has a signature of: